midibox/mios8/tools/mk_syx/README.txt

 --------------------------------------------------------------------------------

-The perl script mk_syx.pl converts a MIDIbox .ini file into a .syx (SysEx) file which can be transfered to the MIDIbox via MIDI-OX or any other SysEx Loader
+The perl script mk_syx.pl converts a MIDIbox .ini file into a .syx (SysEx) file which can be transfered to the MIDIbox via MIOS Studio 2 or any other SysEx Loader

 Note that this script version works only for the PIC18F based variant of